Chuck-a-luck

-Chuck-a-luck, also known as birdcage, is a game of chance played with three dice.
+Chuck-a-luck, also known as birdcage, or sweat rag, is a game of chance played with three dice.
 It is derived from grand hazard and both can be considered a variant of sic bo, which is a popular casino game, although chuck-a-luck is more of a carnival game than a true casino game.
 The game is sometimes used as a fundraiser for charity.

 Rules

-Chuck-a-luck is played with three standard dice that are kept in a device shaped somewhat like an hourglass which resembles a wire-frame bird cage and pivots about its centre.
+Chuck-a-luck is played with three standard six-sided, numbered dice that are kept in a device shaped somewhat like an hourglass which resembles a wire-frame bird cage and pivots about its centre.
 The dealer rotates the cage end over end, with the dice landing on the bottom.

 Wagers are placed based on possible combinations that can appear on the three dice.
 The possible wagers are usually fewer than the wagers that are possible in sic bo and, in that sense, chuck-a-luck can be considered to be a simpler game.
-In the simplest variant, betters place stakes on a board labelled 1–6.
+In the simplest variant, bettors place stakes on a board with six numbered spaces, labelled 1 through 6, inclusive.
 They receive a 1:1 payout if the number bet on appears once, a 2:1 payout if the number appears twice, and a 3:1 payout if the number is rolled all 3 times.
-In this respect, the basic game resembles Crown and anchor, but with numbered dice instead of symbols.
+In this respect, the basic game is identical to Crown and Anchor, but with numbered dice instead of symbols.

 Additional wagers that are commonly seen, and their associated odds, are set out in the table below.